sai-ydev/mighty_iot/index.md

 We will be merely scratching the surface but we have included resources at the end for further learning.

-# Introduction Tutorial - Hello World
+# Hello World - Embedded Style!

+In the world of embedded devices, a hello world example is blinking an LED.

 In order to test whether things are properly setup, let's perform a basic exercise of blinking an LED using the ESP8266.
 For this exercise, we will need the following items (provided in the kit):
 1. ESP8266 Development Board